Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 We like how easy it is to use these hand and footprint ink pads.
 Press the baby’s hand or foot firmly onto the pad, gently rotate to cover his/her entire palm, and press it on a piece of paper.
 It dries pretty quickly, so it does not transfer as much from page to page.
 Don’t fret – each ink pad is large enough for most baby hands and feet, measuring roughly 4″ by 2.5″

 This ink pad is non-toxic and acid-free, which is critical when used on babies.
 This really inspires confidence it will not cause any health defects.
 Plus, each ink pad contains enough ink for dozens of baby prints, more than enough to last one baby’s lifetime.
+And if you want to ink your loved ones with some fun-to-use ink, go for the best face paint for kids.

 WHY WE LIKE IT: These are the best ink pads for rubber stamps, coming in a generous size (4-1/4″ by 7-¼”) and 6 different colors.
-It is a great choice if you are looking for a water-based ink that also goes well with fabric and cardboard.
+It is a great choice if you are looking for water-based ink that also goes well with fabric and cardboard.

 We love this rubber stamp ink’s pad felt pad, which transfers ink very well.
 As the largest pad on our list (4-1/4″ by 7-¼”) , each re-inking can last several months, even with daily use.
 While testing, pressing stamps onto the felt and rotating covered it really well, with no spotting.
 Ink transfer was evenly distributed on matte paper without smudging.